SimonScholz/simonscholz.github.io/content/tutorials/newman/newman-postman.md

 which were unfortunately not always kept up to date.
 Therefore I was looking for a way to enforce this by utilizing GitHub actions and creating a new check in our GitHub pull requests.

+The other more important reason to have the GitHub Action + Newman CLI setup is to write tests within Postman and check whether your API works as expected on a regular basis.

 # Setup

 ## Installing Postman